brodieG/r2c/README.md

 * `[[`, but only with integer-like scalar double index values.
 * `[`, but only with integer-like double index values.

-More challenging due to code complexity, but otherwise compatible with `fapply`:
+More challenging due to code complexity, but otherwise compatible with `r2c`:

 * `quantile`.
 * and others.